pivotalexperimental/guiderails/README.md

 ================================

 # How?
-rails new <my project name> -m https://github.com/pivotal/guiderails/raw/master/main.rb
+rails new APPNAME -m https://github.com/pivotal/guiderails/raw/master/main.rb

 # What are my choices?
 * Mysql or Postgres